 While some courses may be offered online, this degree requires in-person learning on the Columbus campus.

-Prospective students are encouraged to complete an inquiry card so we can share information about virtual info sessions, opportunities to connect with current graduate students, program news and the admissions process.
+Prospective students are encouraged to complete an inquiry card so we can share information about virtual info sessions, opportunities to connect graduate students, program news and the admissions process.